carbon-design-system/carbon/docs/developer-handbook.md

 yarn gulp watch -s
 ```

-This will execute the `watch` command in `gulpfile.js`.
-As a result, whenever
+This will run the `watch` command in `gulpfile.js`.
+As a result, whenever you
-you make a change to the project styles it will automatically copy over into the
+make a change to the project styles it will automatically copy over into the
 `scss` folder which Storybook uses in `carbon-components-angular`.

 ### Pointing NPM dependency of `carbon-components` right to the source code